About me

 Background

-Before joining Argonne as a research scientist, I was a Postdoctoral Fellow at the High Energy Physics Division and a KICP Associate fellow at the University of Chicago.
+Before joining Argonne as a research scientist, I was a Postdoctoral Fellow at the High Energy Physics Division at Argonne and a KICP Associate fellow at the University of Chicago.

 I completed my PhD in Physics and Astronomy at the University of Kansas under the supervision of Professor Sergei Shandarin, focusing on computational and physical cosmology.